Runners sought for Sunshine Festival 5K, 1 Mile Fun Run

 “I stayed around after the race to meet people, because it made an impression as a community-focused Fourth of July event.”

-Now, Leonard is serving was this year’s race director.
+Now, Leonard is serving as this year’s race director.
 She and her fellow organizers are looking forward to hosting the return of the beloved event after a difficult year.

 “I am honored to be the race director for the Golden Isles Track Club’s 37th annual Sunshine Festival 5K and 1 Mile Fun Run.
 The fact that the race and the Golden Isles Track Club have such a long history in the Glynn County community is very exciting in and of itself,” she said.